maugsburger/evie/README.md

-egie
+evie
 ====

-Eagle Git Image Export
+Eagle VCS Image Export

 Create fancy images of your boards and schematic files prior to commiting then into your favourite VCS.
+Currently only git is supported, but it should be no problem to create a commit hook for your preferred VCS.

 These scripts take care that
 * The shown layers are always the same